Floorp-Projects/Floorp/docs/contributing/debugging/debugging_on_macos.rst

 Note also that since Xcode 7.3.1 it doesn't seem to be possible to have the Xcode project live outside the source tree.
-If you try to do that then Xcode will simply **copy** the source files under the project directory rather than link to them (still the case in Xcode 10?) which breaks debugging and the possibility to modify-rebuild-relaunch from inside Xcode.
+If you try to do that then Xcode will simply **copy** the source files under the project directory rather than link to them which breaks debugging and the possibility to modify-rebuild-relaunch from inside Xcode.

 These steps were last updated for Xcode 10.3: